arunkodati77/biodiversityDashboardApp/README.md

 # Biodiversity Dashboard

-# Note: At present App is not online (contact: arunkodati77@gmail.com)
+# Note: if the App is not online (contact: arunkodati77@gmail.com)

-You can see the app running at: http://15.157.72.81:8080/
+You can see the app running at: http://3.99.157.247:8080

 it is hosted in AWS and running via shinyproxy server

-    - **username:** appsilon-hiring
+    - **username:** hiring-arun
       **password:** hire007
 ## Shiny proxy configuration
 The shiny proxy server uses using custom application.yml